HBPol/rag-trader/README.md

 > - You can create or reuse a managed cluster in [Qdrant Cloud](https://qdrant.tech/cloud/) to obtain the `QDRANT_URL` and API key values referenced in `.env.example`.
 Set `RAGTRADER_API_QDRANT_API_KEY` (preferred) or `QDRANT_API_KEY` to satisfy the cloud credential requirement.
 > - The override stack is opt-in: include `-f docker-compose.qdrant.yml` when you want the co-located Qdrant container, or omit it to keep pointing at Qdrant Cloud.
 > - The API loads variables from `.env` (or a path provided via `RAGTRADER_API_ENV_FILE`) automatically, while still honouring any explicit environment variables you export.
+> - The web container reads `NEXT_PUBLIC_API_BASE_URL` at build time.
+Leave it as `http://localhost:8000` for local Docker so browser requests reach the host API, or override it in `.env` when deploying the frontend against a remote API endpoint.

 Once the services report healthy, exercise the FastAPI service at `http://localhost:8000/docs` or `http://localhost:8000/healthz` and browse the web frontend on